hikyae/schedrem/README.md

 ##### Delay

 Additional delay to be applied to each scheduled time.
-You can specify a float value in seconds.
+You can specify a non-negative float value in seconds.
 The default is `0.0`.

 This was implemented as a workaround to mitigate a bug in certain desktop environments where some message boxes fail to appear when multiple ones are created simultaneously.